Ya-Boi-Grits/group_project/README.md

 From there the test criteria as well as your gain/loss %  result would be saved into the database and given CRUD functionality.

 !!
 Shout out to the team !!
-Jong Lee wrote the backend algorithms and calculations needed for the bot to do it's thing Travis made an excellent front end complete with animations (apologies for the last minute refactoring butcher) Calvin somehow managed to turn an unexpected series of bugs and errors into a last minute functional app
+Jong Lee wrote the backend algorithms and calculations needed for the bot to do it's thing.
+Travis made an excellent front end complete with animations (apologies for the last minute refactoring butcher).
+Calvin somehow managed to turn an unexpected series of bugs and errors into a last minute functional app.